eddieantonio/unicode-default-word-boundary/README.md

     npm run benchmarks

-If you want to compare the current implementations with a new implementation, what I do is create a new working tree called `opt/`:
+If you want to compare the current implementation with a new implementation, what I do is create a new working tree called `opt/`:

-    git worktree add -b new-version-with-optimizations opt
+    git worktree add -b «NEW-BRANCH-NAME» opt

-Then, I make changes inside the working tree inside `opt/`, **compile and run the tests**, then, in the main working tree, I can run
+Then, I make changes in the working tree inside `opt/`, **compile and run the tests**, then, in the main working tree, I run the
 benchmarks:

     cd opt/